perarulalan15/HackerRank/README.md

 # python

-This is a solved programs in HackerRank
+This is a solved problems in HackerRank